-In the main, communication with Governors is undertaken via e-mail with all Governors being issued with a Trust e-mail account (which is promoted via the Trust's website), with encouragement being given to members and the public to directly engage with Governors via this method.

-It is therefore important for Governors to be able to regularly access their Trust e-mail account via their home/work computer systems with support being provided by the Trust's Informatics Team in the event of any problems.
+Outside of Governor Meetings/Events, in the main, communication with Governors is undertaken via e-mail with all Governors being issued with a Trust e-mail account once that all governance arrangements have concluded (clearance received).
+It is therefore important for Governors to be able to regularly access their Trust e-mail account via their home/work computer systems with support being provided by the Trust's Informatics Team in the event of any IT problems.